 One way to reduce the number of plastic grocery bags in a landfill is to use reusable shopping totes.
 Look for bags made of cotton, hemp, or other natural cloth or mesh and wash them between visits to the grocery store.

-Toss aside any harsh, chemical-laden cleaners and use eco friendly cleaning products instead.
+Toss aside any harsh, chemical-laden cleaners and use eco-friendly cleaning products instead.
 Chances are your pantry has baking soda, distilled white vinegar, lemon juice or castile (plant-based) soap.
-These environmentally-friendly alternatives can clean your kitchen, household appliances, and laundry just as good as conventional chemicals without the harmful side effects.
+These environmentally-friendly alternatives can clean your kitchen, household appliances, and laundry just as well as conventional chemicals and without the harmful side effects.

 3. Prepare your food on cutting boards made of sustainable materials

-Cutting boards and chopping blocks are key components to kitchens, so why not buy one that’s functional and eco friendly?
-A wooden cutting board is a beautiful edition to a kitchen and harvested from a sustainable source opposed to plastic cutting boards or mats.
+Cutting boards and chopping blocks are key components to kitchens, so why not buy one that’s functional and eco-friendly?
+A wooden cutting board is a beautiful addition to a kitchen and is harvested from a sustainable source as opposed to plastic cutting boards or mats.
 Some wood types, such as fast-growing bamboo, even naturally reduce the growth of harmful microbes.